fossabot/MetabolicAtlas/README.md

 python manage.py makemigrations
-python manage.py migrate --database [database] e.g. 'human' for 'hmm' (see settings.py) python manage.py graph_models -a -o ER.png        # will generate a PNG overview of your tables python manage.py populateDB      # read in the HMR2.0 database, and all associated annotations python manage.py addNumberOfInteractionPartners [database]   # for each reaction_component calculate the number of interaction partners...
+python manage.py migrate --database [database] e.g. 'human' for 'hmm' (see settings.py) python manage.py graph_models -a -o ER.png        # will generate a PNG overview of your tables python manage.py populateDB [ensembl_version] [database]      # read in the HMR2.0 database, and all associated annotations, e.g. '89' for Esenmbl python manage.py addNumberOfInteractionPartners [database]   # for each reaction_component calculate the number of interaction partners...

 # **deprecated**, expression data are directly requested from HPA